Commandos (series): Commandos: Origins

 A prequel, Commandos: Origins, developed by Claymore Game Studios and published by Kalypso Media, was released on PlayStation 5, Xbox Series, and PC on April 9, 2025.
 It serves as a prequel to Commandos: Behind Enemy Lines, and tells the story of the formation of the Commandos team.

 Music

 David Garcia-Morales Inés composed the music of the first game and Mateo Pascual that of the next four installments.
 All five soundtracks are available on iTunes and Amazon.

 Remasters

 After the series was acquired by Kalypso Media, in 2020 and 2022 respectively, they published remastered versions of Commandos 2: Men of Courage and Commandos 3: Destination Berlin for the Nintendo Switch, Xbox One and PlayStation 4 with adapted controls for the consoles' gamepads.

 Mods

 Following the discontinuation of the series by Pyro Studios, a couple of mods have been developed by fans.
 Commandos: Strike in Narrow Path is a stand-alone expansion for Commandos: Behind Enemy Lines containing 9 missions and was released initially in 2010.
 Commandos 2: Destination Paris tweaks the gameplay of Commandos 2: Men Of Courage and adds over 100 missions to the base game.

+Book

+In 2021, the book Boinas Verdes: De Commandos a Pyro Studios, un turbulento viaje del estrellato al olvido (Green Berets: From Commandos to Pyro Studios, a Turbulent Journey from Stardom to Oblivion) was published.
+This book is only available in Spanish, written by video game specialist Jaume Esteve, and tells the story of the creation of the Pyro Studios, as well as the development of the four installments of the Commandos franchise and other games from the studio.
+This book focuses particularly on the human difficulties faced by the development team, as well as the partnership with the British company Eidos.

+Reception

+Aggregate review scores As of July 2025.